sqlxpert/lights-off-aws/README.md

 ### Backup Tags

-AWS Backup copies resource tags to backups on a best effort basis.
-For convenience, Lights Off adds an
-[ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations)
-`sched-time` tag (example: `2024-12-31T14:00Z`) to indicate when the backup was _scheduled_ to occur.
+AWS Backup copies resource tags to backups.
+Lights Off adds `sched-time` to indicate when the backup was _scheduled_ to occur, in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) form (example: `2024-12-31T14:00Z`).

 ## On/Off Switch